 - Reducing caffeine, which raises baseline arousal and can worsen stomach symptoms.

-- Gentle, regular movement, which helps to discharge stress and regulate the nervous system.
+- Gentle, regular movement, which can help discharge stress and regulate the nervous system.

-- Building a more workable relationship with worry — noticing when reassurance-seeking, avoidance, or rumination is keeping anxiety alive.
+- Building a more workable relationship with worry, including noticing when reassurance-seeking, avoidance, or rumination is keeping anxiety alive.

 - Talking with a psychotherapist or counsellor if anxiety is persistent, getting in the way of daily life, or feeling difficult to manage on your own.